Comparison of temperatures

 British nationals do not need a visa to enter Italy.
 Your passport should be valid for the proposed duration of your stay.
 Nationals of other countries are advised to inquire at the Italian Embassy about the entry requirements applicable to them.
 Further information at: http://vistoperitalia.esteri.it/home/en.
 Customers are reminded that it is their sole responsibility to make sure that passport and visa entry requirements for the country or countries that they are visiting are satisfied and we can not be responsible for any problems encountered (whether at any point of entry or elsewhere) in the event that passport and visa requirements are not satisfied.

-Your English-speaking tour guides will be able to provide you with detailed information on the country, people, history, culture etc., and offer advice and assistance in organising your trip.
-They can also help with room allocation and look forward to welcoming you with initial information and a welcome drink.
+Your expert tour guides will be able to provide you with detailed information on the country, people, history, culture etc., and offer advice and assistance in organising your trip.
+They can also help with room allocation and look forward to welcoming you with initial information.
 Here you will find out all you need to know and useful information about the trip.
 We have put together a varied programme including numerous highlights, enabling you to experience the culture and diversity of landscape that Italy has to offer, and learn all about the country and its people.
 Although your trip already includes a comprehensive package, you also have the option of choosing added extras.
 We recommend booking the following packages:

 Gourmet package: This package includes an evening meal each day featuring international specialties: only £129 per person.